luxonis/luxonis-ml/CONTRIBUTING.md

 This command will run all tests and print a coverage report.
 The coverage report is only informational for now, but we may enforce a minimum coverage in the future.

+**If a new feature is added, a new test should be added to cover it.**

 ## GitHub Actions

 Our GitHub Actions workflow is run when a new PR is opened.